SAP-samples/kyma-runtime-extension-samples/azure-service-operator/README.md

     kubectl label namespaces operators istio-injection=disabled --overwrite
     ```

-* Install the operator lifecycle manager
+* Install the operator lifecycle manager.
+Here I am installing the latest available version at the time of writing this sample.
+You can use a newer version if available.
+Refer to [install section](https://operatorhub.io/operator/azure-service-operator)

     ```shell
     curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.20.0/install.sh | bash -s v0.20.0